JulianPoh/expressjs-bootstrap-boilerplate/Readme.md

 The views are located in the __/views/__ directory and we use [Pug](https://github.com/pugjs/pug) as the default template engine.

+## Navigation

+The navigation items are red from the __helpers.js__ file.
+If you don't want to use the helper file you can overwrite the navigation in the view file __partials/navbar.pug__.

 ### Watching for changes

 The __npm run dev__ command will recompile all SCSS and JavaScript files automatically using webpack, if changes are detected.